 - Development, Human Rights, and Social Justice

-Popular areas of focus for Peace and Conflict Studies students include Human Resource Management, Religious Studies, and Social Development Studies.
 You can also include one of the minors available to all Waterloo students.
+Popular choices for Peace and Conflict Studies students include Human Resource Management, Religious Studies, and Social Development Studies.

 What can you do with a degree in Peace and Conflict Studies?